Luso-Leonese War (1130–1137): Third Campaign of Galicia (1133)

 Afonso Henriques did not give up his intentions regarding Galicia.
-In 1133 he crossed the Minho again and took control of the region of Límia, in whose castles he placed new mayors and also built a new castle in Celmes, from which he left well garrisoned with men and supplies, then returning to Portugal.
+In 1133 he crossed the Minho again and took control of the region of Límia, in whose castles he placed new castellans and also built a new castle in Celmes, from which he left well garrisoned with men and supplies, then returning to Portugal.
 The castle, however, was quickly attacked by Alfonso VII and taken before reinforcements from Portugal could arrive.
 Its occupants were imprisoned, and the region of Limia was thus lost.
+An "intolerable sadness" befell the Portuguese Court, according to the Chronicle of Alfonso VII.

-Alfonso VII then retired from Limia to deal with important political issues, since Alfonso I of Aragon had died and on July 4, 1135, Alfonso VII in the Cortes meeting in Leon assumed the high title of Imperator totius Hispaniae (Emperor of All Spain).
-The ceremony included tributes from the new King of Aragon Ramiro II, the King of Pamplona García Ramírez, Count Ramon Berenguer IV of Barcelona, and others but not Afonso Henriques, a bold omission that revealed his repudiation of his cousin's authority.
-Instead, he headed south to found the castle of Leiria in December, a vanguard for Coimbra, whose mandate was supposed to help protect the kingdom from Muslim attacks coming from Santarém, as well as threatening Muslim territory.
+Alfonso VII then retired from Limia to deal with important political issues, since Alfonso I of Aragon had died and Alfonso VII adopted the high title of Imperator totius Hispaniae (Emperor of All Spain) on July 4, 1135, in the Cortes meeting in Leon.
+The ceremony included the new King of Aragon Ramiro II, the King of Pamplona García Ramírez, Count Ramon Berenguer IV of Barcelona, and others but not Afonso Henriques, a bold omission that revealed his repudiation of his cousin's authority.
+He had instead headed south to build the castle of Leiria in December, a vanguard for Coimbra and which was supposed to help protect the kingdom from Muslim attacks coming from Santarém, as well as to threaten Muslim territory.